msang/hate-speech-corpus/README.md

 This is a Twitter corpus built with the aim of representing and analysing hate speech against some minority groups in Italy, namely muslims, immigrants and Roma.

-The amount of annotated data currently consists of 1,827 tweets, thoroughly revised by expert annotators.
+The amount of annotated data currently consists of 1,827 tweets, thoroughly revised by expert annotators, but the corpus will be soon expanded with brand new data.

 Similar to the one provided by [Wasseem and Hovy (2016)](https://github.com/ZeerakW/hatespeech), the corpus released here only contains the tweets' ID and their annotation.
 The content of each tweet can thus be retrieved using the Twitter APIs and querying the corresponding ID.

-The corpus development forms part of the wider [Hate Speech Monitoring](http://hatespeech.di.unito.it/) program coordinated by the Computer Science Department of the University of Turin (Italy).
+The corpus development forms part of the [Hate Speech Monitoring](http://hatespeech.di.unito.it/) program coordinated by the Computer Science Department of the University of Turin (Italy).

 ## References